Golden Rule: Judaism

 According to John J. Collins of Yale Divinity School, most modern scholars, with Richard Elliott Friedman as a prominent exception, view the command as applicable to fellow Israelites.

 Rashi commented what constitutes revenge and grudge, using the example of two men.
-One man would not lend the other his ax, then the next day, the same man asks the other for his ax.
+One man would not lend the other his axe, then the next day, the same man asks the other for his axe.
 If the second man should say, I will not lend it to you, just as you did not lend to me,' it constitutes revenge; if 'Here it is for you; I am not like you, who did not lend me,' it constitutes a grudge.
 Rashi concludes his commentary by quoting Rabbi Akiva on love of neighbor: 'This is a fundamental [all-inclusive] principle of the Torah.

 Hillel the Elder (c.
 110 BCE – 10 CE) used this verse as a most important message of the Torah for his teachings.
 Once, he was challenged by a gentile who asked to be converted under the condition that the Torah be explained to him while he stood on one foot.
 Hillel accepted him as a candidate for conversion to Judaism but, drawing on Leviticus 19:18, briefed the man:

 What is hateful to you, do not do to your fellow: this is the whole Torah; the rest is the explanation; go and learn.